sowmyashreem/Interior-design/README.md

 # Interior-design

-Interior design management system provides information customers about Interior design products.
-It allows user to search based on various filter elements.
-All the specification of Interior design is displayed on the screen, which helps user decide which Interior design product will suit his needs.
-Interior design system already has over 20+ Interior design in its database along with their detailed specification and images.
+Interior design management system provides information to customers about Interior design products.
+It allows users to search based on various filter elements.
+All the specification of Interior design is displayed on the screen, which helps the user decide which Interior design product will suit his needs.
+The interior design system already has over 20+ Interior designs in its database along with their detailed specification and images.
 Admin login is done to manage interior designs and user data.

-## ADMINISTRATOR MODULE
+## Administratior Module

-This module provides administrator related functionality.
-Administrator manages all information and has access rights to add, delete, edit and view the data related to projects, clients, customers/users, interiors etc.
+This module provides administrator-related functionality.
+The administrator manages all information and has access rights to add, delete, edit and view the data related to projects, clients, customers/users, interiors, etc.
 Projects- Admin will create the packages and Manage the packages (Create, Update, delete) Users- Admin can view all Information of all users. interiors- Admin will responsible for manage interiors.
 Admin can edit and cancel interior designs.
 Change password- Admin can change own password.

-## USER MODULE
+## User Module

 View- user can view all interior designs that will show in welcome.
-User can apply filter to search required interior designs.
+Users can apply filters to search for required interior designs.
-Contact-us -Here user can raise any issue related to interior designs.
+Contact-us -Here users can raise any issue related to interior designs.

 ## Technologies used
 * HTML